ral-facilities/ldap-jwt-auth/README.md

 # LDAP-JWT Authentication Service

-This is a Python microservice created using FastAPI that provides user authentication against an LDAP server and returns a JSON Web Token (JWT).
+This is a Python microservice created using FastAPI that provides user authentication against an LDAP server as well as an SSO (Single Sign-On) OIDC provider, and returns a JSON Web Token (JWT).

 ## How to Run